Face (rapper)

-Ivan Timofeyevich Dryomin (Иван Тимофеевич Ерёмин; born 8 April 1997), better known by his stage name Face, is a Russian rapper who made his debut in 2015 with his EP Cursed Stamp (Проклятая печать) and has been producing music since.
+Ivan Timofeyevich Dryomin (Иван Тимофеевич Дрёмин; born 8 April 1997), better known by his stage name Face, is a Russian rapper who made his debut in 2015 with his EP Cursed Stamp (Проклятая печать) and has been producing music since.

 Early life

 Ivan Dryomin was born on 8 April 1997 in Ufa.
 His father, Timofei Dryomin (born c.
 1968), was a struggling businessman.
 Dryomin has an older brother, Bogdan (born c.
 1992).
 Their parents divorced when the younger son was less than a year old.
 Both children were baptized in the Russian Orthodox Church.
 Their mother was devoutly religious, and was diagnosed with schizophrenia when Dryomin was in the eighth grade.
 As a youth, Dryomin participated in boxing at school and won medals in city competitions.

 In 2013, Dryomin and his friends swore a blood brother oath to the allegiance of Adolf Hitler to lead racial holy war.
 However, Dryomin quickly realized the wrongfulness in such white nationalist views and has since disavowed such beliefs.
 He was a member of the gopnik subculture and joined "Aurora Gang", a youth street gang, and was nicknamed Batei Aurora, after the street he grew up on.
 This gang engaged in petty crime including underage drinking, vandalizing cars, shoplifting, and street fights.
 In 2014, Dryomin supported himself by growing and dealing marijuana and hashish from his rented apartment.
 He was caught by police and sent to live with his grandmother.
 It was then that he turned away from his life of hooliganism due to fear of being killed or incarcerated, and started to create music.